bounswe/bounswe2024group5/doc/acceptance-criteria.md

 Ensure that individual components and functions operate correctly in isolation.

+## **Web**
+### **1. Account Creation & Registration**

+- [ ] **Unique Username Validation**
+  - **Acceptance Criteria:**
+    - The system must allow registration only if the username is unique.
+    - Attempting to register with an existing username should result in an error.
+  - **Example:**
+    - Registering with username "user123" twice should allow the first registration and reject the second with an appropriate error message.

+- [ ] **Input Field Validation**
+  - **Acceptance Criteria:**
+    - All mandatory fields (username, name, email, password, English proficiency level) must be validated.
+    - Invalid inputs should trigger specific error messages.
+  - **Example:**
+    - Leaving the email field empty should display: "Email is required."

+- [ ] **Password Strength Validation**
+  - **Acceptance Criteria:**
+    - Passwords must meet minimum security requirements (e.g., minimum length, inclusion of special characters).
+    - Weak passwords should be rejected with a clear message.
+  - **Example:**
+    - Entering "password" should trigger: "Password must be at least 8 characters long and include a special character."

+### **2. Authentication**

+- [ ] **Login with Valid Credentials**
+  - **Acceptance Criteria:**
+    - Users can log in using either their username or email along with the correct password.
+    - Successful login returns a valid authentication token/session.
+  - **Example:**
+    - Logging in with email "user@example.com" and password "Secure@123" should grant access.

+- [ ] **Login with Invalid Credentials**
+  - **Acceptance Criteria:**
+    - Incorrect username/email or password should prevent login.
+    - An appropriate error message should be displayed.
+  - **Example:**
+    - Logging in with email "user@example.com" and wrong password should display: "Invalid username/email or password."

+### **3. Profile Management**

+- [ ] **Update Profile Information**
+  - **Acceptance Criteria:**
+    - Users can update their name, email, and English proficiency level.
+    - Changes are accurately reflected in the user's profile.
+  - **Example:**
+    - Changing the name from "John Doe" to "Jane Doe" should update the profile accordingly.

+- [ ] **Profile Picture Upload**
+  - **Acceptance Criteria:**
+    - Users can upload and update their profile picture.
+    - The system should accept valid image formats and reject invalid ones.
+  - **Example:**
+    - Uploading a JPEG image should display it on the profile page, while uploading a TXT file should be rejected.

+### **4. Quiz Management**

+- [ ] **Quiz Creation Logic**
+  - **Acceptance Criteria:**
+    - Users can create quizzes by providing a title, description, and a set of questions.
+    - Each question must have a valid format and associated answers.
+  - **Example:**
+    - Creating a quiz titled "Basic Vocabulary" with 5 valid questions should successfully save the quiz.

+- [ ] **Question Association**
+  - **Acceptance Criteria:**
+    - Questions are correctly linked to their respective quizzes.
+    - Deleting a quiz should also remove its associated questions.
+  - **Example:**
+    - Deleting the "Basic Vocabulary" quiz should remove all its 5 questions from the database.

+- [ ] **Scoring Algorithms**
+  - **Acceptance Criteria:**
+    - The system accurately calculates points based on quiz performance.
+    - Edge cases (e.g., all answers correct/incorrect) are handled correctly.
+  - **Example:**
+    - Completing a quiz with 4 correct answers out of 5 should award the appropriate number of points.

+### **5. Forum Functionality**

+- [ ] **Forum Post Creation**
+  - **Acceptance Criteria:**
+    - Users can create forum posts with a title and content.
+    - Posts are saved and retrievable from the database.
+  - **Example:**
+    - Creating a post titled "Difference between 'affect' and 'effect'" should make it visible in the forum list.

+- [ ] **Reply to Forum Posts**
+  - **Acceptance Criteria:**
+    - Users can reply to existing forum posts.
+    - Replies are correctly associated with their parent posts.
+  - **Example:**
+    - Replying to the above post should display the reply under the original post.

+### **6. Search Functionality**

+- [ ] **Word Search with Linked Data Integration**
+  - **Acceptance Criteria:**
+    - Users can search for words and receive comprehensive results including definitions, translations, synonyms, antonyms, and example usages.
+    - The search leverages linked data sources for enriched information.
+  - **Example:**
+    - Searching for "run" should display its definitions, translations, synonyms like "sprint," and example sentences.

+- [ ] **Handling Invalid or Empty Search Queries**
+  - **Acceptance Criteria:**
+    - The system gracefully handles empty or invalid search inputs without crashing.
+    - Users receive helpful feedback or suggestions.
+  - **Example:**
+    - Entering an empty search should prompt: "Please enter a word to search."

+---
+## **Mobile**
 ### **1. Account Creation & Registration**

 - [ ] **Unique Username Validation**